nimisha-sen/Spotify_DataAnalysis/README.md

 - Identify attributes that influence a song's popularity.

-- Optionally, build a Machine Learning Model to predict song popularity.
+- Build a Machine Learning Model to predict song popularity.

 ### Setup & Installation